 We had a Django backend that created an order upon request to the core.
-The further order statuses were saved into Redis to reduce time for unnecessary HTTP requests between two backends.
+The further order statuses were saved into Redis to reduce the time for unnecessary HTTP requests between two backends.
 Percona saved the client data: authorization status and phone number.
-Our Nginx entry was as follows: Django proxied on the core, on mobile applications and Node.js.
-We were happy: number of orders was increasing, people were installing the app more often, drivers were fighting for the opportunity to work for us.
+Our Nginx entry was as follows: Django proxied on the core, on mobile applications, and Node.js.
+We were happy: the number of orders was increasing, people were installing the app more often, and drivers were fighting for the opportunity to work for us.

 Then the dark day came and both Twisted instances became unable to manage the process.
 Drastic changes were necessary, i.e. we had to use Twisted with all its asynchronous, wherein we did not have equal balancing.
 We decided to secretly implement HAProxy.
 We had one Nginx entry, one server had more workload than the other.
 The proximate workload on physical servers looked the following way: